 People who stand behind infrared sauna therapy believe it naturally has an inflammation-lowering effect, acts similarly to antioxidant nutrients, activates the cells, helps with wound healing, boosts the metabolism and helps remove toxins from the body.

-According to a 2012 report published by doctors at Wellman Center for Photomedicine of Massachusetts General Hospital in Boston, technological advancements have resulted in infrared sauna devices that deliver far-infrared light wave radiation (FIR) directly to the human body without any bands needed.
-These are considered safe, effective and widely applicable for healing many inflammatory disorders.
+According to a 2012 report published by doctors at the Wellman Center for Photomedicine of Massachusetts General Hospital in Boston, technological advancements have resulted in infrared sauna devices that deliver far-infrared light wave radiation (FIR) directly to the human body without any bands needed.
+These are considered safe, effective and widely applicable for treating many inflammatory disorders.

 The therapeutic effects of infrared saunas come down to the electromagnetic radiation spectrum: Infrared radiation (IR) band covers the wavelength range of 750 nanometers to 100 micrometers, frequency range of 400 terahertz to three terahertz and photon energy range of 12.4 milli-electron volts to 1.7 electron volts.

 IR photons are absorbed by the bonds in the body’s molecules, and the way that water functions within our cells is altered.
 FIR also has a “meso-structure” effect, where proteins within bodily tissues change in a way that’s important for overall biological activity.

 Infrared light treatment usually works within just 15–20 minutes and can be done within your home if you’re willing to purchase your own light-emitting sauna device.
-Infrared lamps are capable of causing dramatic changes in body chemistry in some instances, helping restore balance in some people who suffer from chronic problems related to pains, inflammation, low energy and poor circulation.
+Infrared lamps are capable of causing dramatic changes in body chemistry in some instances, helping restore balance in some people who suffer from chronic problems related to pain, inflammation, low energy and poor circulation.

 Infrared sauna treatments cause reactions in the body, including: